 The big cost of nursing homes is staffing.
 To maximize profits you want to pay people as little as possible and you want to get by with as little staffing as you can.
 So we have not enough people and not enough qualified people to care for and protect these elderly residents.

 It does not take a rocket scientist to figure out how this goes down.
-The nursing home increases its profit by keeping few employees.
+The nursing home increases its profit by keeping fewer employees.
 As a result, its residents do not get properly assessed, evaluated, and treated.
 What does that cause?
 Unnecessary hospitalizations.
 Is this something the nursing homes want to desperately avoid, knowing that it costs billions of dollars a year in unnecessary costs?
 Not really.
 Because when that patient returns, the nursing home might be eligible to make even more money by charging the insurance company or Medicare post-hospitalization prices.
 It is a vicious circle and it is a mess.

 - Discussion of settlement value of nursing home death lawsuits